2018 Air Central Texas Awards

-The Capital Area Council of Governments (CAPCOG) is excited to announce the 2017 Air Central Texas Awards celebrate the activities by organizations and individuals who have made significant contributions regional air quality in Central Texas and to promote future action on the part of the community to support the goals of the region’s ongoing air quality planning efforts.
+The Air Central Texas Awards celebrate the activities by organizations and individuals that have made significant contributions to regional air quality in Central Texas and promote future action on the part of the community to support the goals of the region’s ongoing air quality planning efforts.
 We held the awards for the third time in 2018 and are excited to continue to recognition our region’s leaders who have made a significant difference in air quality in Central Texas.
 Learn about past recipients...

-- Air Central Texas Public Sector Award - recognizes action in the public sector that has help improved/protect regional air quality in the past year.
+- Air Central Texas Outstanding Organization Award - recognizes an activity by an organization that has exhibited exceptional leadership on regional air quality issues within the past year.

 - Bill Gill Central Texas Air Quality Leadership Award - recognizes an individual who has had a significant and lasting impact on Central Texas air quality.